trackit/terraform-boilerplate/README.md

 ## Testing

-You can find in the `.github/workflows` folder different QA that you can run to test with Github:
+You can find in the [.github/workflows](./.github/workflows) folder different QA that you can run to test with Github:
-- `terraform.yml`: automatically running on master and PR when you push.
+- [terraform.yml](./.github/workflows/terraform.yml): automatically running on master and PR when you push.
 This make a terraform init & plan
-- `terraform-qa.yml`: manually triggered in Github Actions.
+- [terraform-qa.yml](./.github/workflows/terraform-qa.yml): manually triggered in Github Actions.
 This make a terraform init, plan, apply & destroy
-- `terraform-qa-no-destroy`: manually triggered in Github Actions.
+- [terraform-qa-no-destroy](./.github/workflows/terraform-qa-no-destroy.yml): manually triggered in Github Actions.
 This make a terraform init, plan & apply
-- `terraform-qa-only-destroy`: manually triggered in Github Actions.
+- [terraform-qa-only-destroy](./.github/workflows/terraform-qa-only-destroy.yml): manually triggered in Github Actions.
 This make a terraform init & destroy

 ## Services Available